MicrosoftDocs/dynamics-365-fraud-protection/content/new-ap-schema.md

 ## **AccountUpdate**

-AccountUpdate API allows you to share account information updates with Fraud Protection, for example, edited/added user profile, address, payment Instrument, phone, email, and single sign-on (SSO).
+AccountUpdate API allows you to share account information updates with Fraud Protection.
+Some examples: edited or added user profile, address, payment Instrument, phone, email, and single sign-on (SSO).
 This is a data ingestion event only.

 | Object                              | Attribute                   | Type     | Description                                                                                                                                                                                                                                        |
 |-------------------------------------|-----------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|